Enet4/dos-like-rs/README.md

 # `dos-like` for Rust

-This crates provides high level bindings to [Mattias Gustavsson's `dos-like` framework][1], for writing DOS-like applications in Rust.
+This project provides access to [Mattias Gustavsson's `dos-like` framework][1], so as to write DOS-like applications in Rust.

 [1]: https://github.com/mattiasgustavsson/dos-like